 To find your closest local waste facility, click the button below.

-Council provides residents with a waste service consisting of a red-lid garbage bin, yellow-lid recycling bin, and green-lid garden organics bin.
+Council provides residents with a waste service consisting of a red-lid garbage bin, yellow-lid recycling bin and green-lid garden organics bin to residents.
 Residents have the option to increase their bin sizes or order additional bins if required.

 To find out more, visit the page below.

 Landfill remediation involves safely containing the waste from a landfill site in accordance with the Protection of the Environment Operations Act and NSW EPA Approvals.
-Landfill sites continue to break down in the years after closure, so remediation plays a critical role in reducing risks to the environment for current and future generations.
+Landfill sites continue to breakdown in the years after closure, so remediation of the site plays a critical role in reducing risks to the environment for current and future generations.

 Site remediation works can involve various items, such as earthworks and bank stabilisation, landfill capping systems, environmental monitoring systems, and NSW EPA Approvals.

-The final land use of the site will be green open space, which will contain a variety of grasses and carefully selected flora to encourage local fauna and insects back to the area.
-It will also support the existing ecological corridor with the neighbouring C2 Environmental Conservation zoned land.
+The final land use of the site will be green open space which will contain a variety of grasses and carefully selected flora to encourage local fauna and insects back to the area and support the exiting ecological corridor with the neighbouring C2 Environmental Conservation zoned land.
 The site will be inaccessible to the public.

 Council was successful in securing grant funding through the Black Summer Bushfire Grants Program to install a hardstand area at 25 Government Rd, Bargo (next door to Bargo WMC) to support emergency waste management following natural disasters.